225th Brigade (United Kingdom): 225th Mixed Brigade

+On 26 November 1917, 1207th (Home Counties) Battery transferred to 12th Brigade, Royal Field Artillery, which was reforming in 67th (2nd Home Counties) Division.

 In May 1918 each of the Mixed Brigades was called upon to provide a battalion (redesignated a Garrison Guard battalion) to reconstitute the 59th (2nd North Midland) Division, which had been virtually destroyed during the German Army's Spring Offensive.
 225th Mixed Brigade supplied 15th Essex to 177th (2/1st Lincoln and Leicester) Brigade and immediately raised a new 18th (Home Service) Battalion Essex Regiment to take over its coast defence duties.
 The brigade remained with this composition until the end of the war, after which it was demobilised.

-Second World War
+World War II

 Formation and Service

 The 225th Independent Infantry Brigade (Home) was formed for service in the United Kingdom on 14 November 1940, during the Second World War.
 It was commanded by Brigadier J.W.
 Pendlebury and initially consisted of newly raised infantry battalions from North-West England.
 Upon formation the 225th Brigade came under Western Command until 10 February 1941 when it briefly came under command of 54th (East Anglian) Infantry Division.
 On 12 March 1941, the Brigade became part of the newly created Northumberland County Division.
 The Northumberland County Division was broken up on 30 November 1941, when the headquarters of 225th Independent Infantry Brigade (Home) was re-designated HQ 35th Army Tank Brigade.
 Its infantry battalions were converted to the armoured role as shown: